DerGuru/The-Resonant/New Chapters/04 - Part4/P4-04_Graduation.md

 But helping others discover their own capability.

-And that, more than anything he'd done before, felt like the right purpose.
+And that, more than anything we'd done before, felt like the right purpose.

 One generation at a time.